dustinpfister/blog_posts/_posts/canvas-example.md

 ### 3.41 - [Pointer movement](/2020/01/26/canvas-example-pointer-movement/)

-Here is a Canvas Example that is a User interface design for moving a map, or anything for that matter by way of touch or click events by way of a pointer start point and distance to a current point.
+Here is a Canvas Example that is a User interface design for moving a map, or anything for that matter by way of touch or click events.
+The interface works by way of a pointer start point on the canvas, and a distance to a current point on the canvas.
+This distance is then used to set the rate at which the map moves, and the angle from the start point to the current point is used to set direction.

 ### 3.42 - [pop the lock game clone](/2019/11/26/canvas-example-pop-the-lock/)